martibosch/snakemacs/README.md

 ## Notes for future versions

-### emacs 28
+### emacs28

-Emacs 28 is not yet available in conda-forge.
-Once it is, the following changes to the setup can be done:

-* As noted in step 3, EAF must be pinned to the `03412e21` commit, because [its child commit `6a07d96`](https://github.com/emacs-eaf/emacs-application-framework/commit/6a07d96779bb9f96b7fc5afb07244841c360b1c3) uses the `json-parse-buffer` function of Emacs 28.
-* The setup of the conda package uses the `string-replace` function of Emacs 28.
-A workaround function definition is used with prior emacs versions.
+* In Linux, there may be [an issue](https://github.com/conda-forge/emacs-feedstock/issues/60) with the emacs 28.1 from conda-forge

 ### PyQt6

 PyQt6 is not yet available in conda-forge.
+Accordingly, EAF must be pinned to the `98ebfb9` commit, because [its child commit `c3ab6a6`](https://github.com/emacs-eaf/emacs-application-framework/commit/c3ab6a600d2fce562bd15c0e0249604d7974bbac).
 Once it is, the following changes to the setup can be done:

-* vterm can be changed for the eaf-terminal
 * eaf-pdf-viewer can be used as the main TeX PDF viewer
+* vterm can be changed for the eaf-terminal (but vterm may actually better because of its copy mode)